 At KinsellaTax we know that a self assessment investigation into your income tax returns can be worrying and can put a toll on your health and personal relationships.

 That is why we are here.
 We will take the stress and strain away from an investigation, allowing you to get on with what you do best; running your own life.

-An investigation into your income tax returns is usually carried out under Code of Practice 11 procedures.
+An investigation into your returns is usually carried out under Code of Practice 11 procedures.
 However, if an investigation into your self assessment return is carried out under Code of Practice 9 then the taxman suspects you of serious tax fraud.

 Code of Practice 11 deals with investigations carried out by Local Compliance Offices into income tax returns.

 They may be full or aspect enquiries.

 A full COP 11 self assessment enquiry is as it sounds; a real dig into every point in the return.